Giving Academic Talks in English

 Academic researchers need to present their messages clearly and effectively so that the audience can understand and remember the communicated information.
-To do this, we will strengthen your presentation techniques with a focus on getting your messages across more effectively.
-The training will provide you with a framework for developing your own talks and applying rhetorical techniques to create clearer messages.
+The workshop will strengthen participants' presentation techniques with a focus on getting their messages across more effectively.
+Participants will also be provided with a framework for developing their own talks and applying rhetorical techniques to create clearer messages.

-The course is interactive.
-Pparticipants will have the opportunity to prepare and deliver short presentations as well as practice in dealing with questions.
+The workshop is interactive.
+You will have the opportunity to prepare and deliver short presentations as well as to gain practice in dealing with questions.
 Talks are followed by constructive feedback from a native-speaker trainer as well as from other participants.

 - Ensuring a clear structure to help convey messages